 - Always bear in mind that your own resolution to succeed is more important than any one thing. –Abraham Lincoln

 As you ring in the New year it is tradition to sing Auld Lang Syne.
 I can not tell you how often I have heard blundered words and humming because no one knows the words.
-My thoughts are maybe create a chalk board or scroll with the words on it to display as a decoration during the party which can become quite useful at the begining of the the new year.
+My thoughts are maybe create a chalkboard or scroll with the words on it to display as a decoration during the party which can become quite useful at the beginning of the the new year.